-If you get a tattoo done in an unofficial shop/studio (such as a friend's bedroom) where the equipment hasn’t been properly cleaned, there is a very high chance that one of the millions of types of infection-causing bacteria will be transferred into your tattoo wound.
+If you get a tattoo done in an unofficial shop/studio (such as a friend's bedroom) where the equipment hasn’t been properly cleaned, and the ink is homemade, there is a very high chance that one of the millions of types of infection-causing bacteria will be transferred into your tattoo wound.

 This very often greatly increases the risk of an infection forming - especially if the area of skin isn’t properly disinfected after the session.

 It is imperative that you find a good tattoo artist to do the work for you.